Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallAccess.md

   - admin
   - root

 Throughout the rest of this documentation, you should replace the name `ubuntu` with the **user you have identified above**.

+#### Quick Install

+If you reached this documentation from the quick installation guide, you should continue to the next section of the normal installation to apply updates.
+Alternatively, you can return the quick install guide by clicking [here](/validate/automated/quickInstall/nodectlQInstallPrep#preparation-assumptions)